mmm/infrastructure-gym/README.md

 Other providers can be added as needed.
-There will be development effort to get security groups, IAM roles, etc done properly on each new infrastructure provider, but there are plenty of existing terraform templates available.
+There will be development effort to get security groups, IAM roles, etc done properly on each new infrastructure provider, but there are plenty of existing Terraform templates available.

 ## Infrastructure Layers

-Infrastructure components are organized into [terraform layers](docs/terraform_layers.md):
+Infrastructure components are organized into [Terraform layers](docs/terraform_layers.md):

 ### For the `k8s` provider